Regulations For MA and MFA Students

 This document describes the requirements, procedures, and spirit of the graduate programmes in Visual Arts.
 We believe that graduate work is a very serious undertaking.
 All parties - students, faculty, support staff - must know what is expected of them and work in an atmosphere of collegial support and trust.
 Rules cannot run programmes, but we also believe that reasonable regulations must be laid down and adhered to.
 What follows applies to all programme students.
 The progression of those working part-time must be agreed upon by the student and the Graduate Committee.

 All students will complete six half courses, usually four in the first year and two in the second.
-All Master’s students will take the core course VA 9500a, usually in the first term of their first year.
+All Master’s students will take a core theory and methods course in their first year.

 MA students will take an additional 3 elective courses in art history during the first year.
 In the second year they will take 2 more elective courses.

-The second day of second term for half courses running through
+(a) The second day of second term for half courses running through the Fall Term;

 Any instructor is entitled to set a deadline prior to those established by the Graduate Committee in Visual Arts, and it will have the same force and carry the same penalty as the Department deadline.